This chronology served as the starting point for

 On April 6, 1793, Monsieur de Monville is the guest of his friend Philippe d'Orleans at the latter's appartments in the the Palais Royal in Paris.
 During the dinner Philippe-Antoine Merlin de Douai arrives with the news that the Convention, meeting in the Tuileries Palace across the street, has issued a warrant to arrest the Duc d'Orleans.
 The arrest follows shortly thereafter.

 The Duc d'Orleans will be executed on November 6, 1793.
-His son will become King Louis-Philippe.
+His son will become Louis Philippe I, the last King of the French, reigning from 1830 to 1848.

 In the midst of the Reign of Terror, on May 17, 1794, Monsieur de Monville is arrested in the nearby town of Saint-Nom-la Bretèche at the Château de la Bretèche, the home of his friend Denis Thiroux de Montsauge.

-After his trial, Monville is transferred to a maison d'arrêt on the Rue de la Loi.
+After his trial, Monville is transferred to the Hôtel de Talaru a maison d'arrêt on the on the rue de Richelieu,renamed Rue de la Loi.
 Jean-Joseph Laborde, the owner of the chateau of Méréville, was also incarcerated here until his execution in April, 1794.

 While in custody, Monville enjoys his own apartment and food brought in by a caterer.
-He was reported to be "Le meilleur joueur de volant du lieu."
+A young lawyer, Jean-Baptiste Louis-Joseph Billecocq , also incarcerated in the Hôtel de Talaru, wrote his impressions of Monville, whom he had befriended, in his prison journal that was not published until 1981.
+Billecocq reports that 60-year old Monville was "Le meilleur joueur de volant du lieu."
 Monville improved his game of badminton while awaiting the executioner!

 Writing in his memoirs, Dufort de Cheverny observed acidly, "Il avait mangé jusqu'à son dernier écu et ne laisse que des dettes.
 Après avoir sacrifié à toutes les filles dont il changeait à chaque nuit, il vivait depuis six ans avec une jeune personne des petits spectacles."